AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp09_use_precondition_and_postcondition_contracts.rst

 This rule must be enforced by manual inspection.

-Moreover, the program must be compiled with enabled assertions (GNAT "-gnata" switch) to ensure that the contracts are executed, or a sound static analysis tool such as CodePeer or SPARK toolset should be used to prove that the contracts are always true.
+Moreover, the program must be compiled with enabled assertions (GNAT :switch:`-gnata` switch) to ensure that the contracts are executed, or a sound static analysis tool such as CodePeer or SPARK toolset should be used to prove that the contracts are always true.